 - Grant Writing in Bioengineering - 1 credit

 Total number of credit hours: 72 credits minimum, which includes 6 credits to fulfill life science requirement but does not include credits from foundational courses if applicable.

-Students typically take the PhD preliminary exam after their first year in the program, and PhD proposal (comprehensive examination) is presented generally at the end of the second year.
+DPT/PhD students are also required to complete two teaching practicums before presenting their PhD proposal (comprehensive examination).
+No more than one practicum can be undertaken in a semester.
+There is no course registration for this educational experience, and fulfillment is monitored by the department.
+Students typically take the PhD preliminary exam in the next summer term after they have completed 2 full terms in the program but may be taken after only one term if approved by the Department.
+The PhD proposal (comprehensive examination) is presented generally at the end of the second year.
 A final public PhD defense is made by each PhD candidate based on the student's research work.

 Please see the Department of Bioengineering'sfor more details.